Name: Renaud Barbier

 WZ: Mantafoils has a long experience within kitefoils.
 Why are you expanding into windfoiling?

 RB: We were one of the first kitefoil producers, and we are always trying to be ahead of the trends.
 In 2016 we were the first brand to propose aluminium windfoils based on our kitefoil experience.
 At that time public interest was not yet there but we already knew it was coming…

-In 2017, we have been selling hundreds of windfoils around the world, it is one of the fastest growing market together with surf foils.
+We have been selling hundreds of windfoils around the world, it is one of the fastest growing market together with surf foils.
 Kitefoils is now stable, with a large number of brands.

 WZ: There are many new brands entering the windfoil market.
 What would you say is differentiating your brand and products from the others?

 RB: First of all, few brands can claim having such experience in foil design and even the “majors” are still catching up with production issues and other concerns, which we don’t have anymore.

 We are designing our foils ourselves and have very fast product update rates, which allow us to be very reactive in terms of product modification.
 Also at below 700 USD, we are offering one of the cheapest product loaded with tons of options, like adjustable stabilizers, carrying bag, multi support foil, etc…